Welcome

 • The statutory duty of care requires PRs to act with reasonable care and skill, especially in investment and delegation.

-• PRs have broad investment powers but must consider suitability and diversification (standard investment criteria).
+• PRs have broad investment powers but must consider suitability and diversification (standard investment criteria) and obtain proper advice unless unnecessary.

-• PRs may delegate certain functions to agents but must select, instruct, and supervise agents carefully.
+• PRs may delegate certain functions to agents, nominees, or custodians but must select, instruct, and supervise agents carefully and provide a written policy statement for asset management delegation.

-• The powers of maintenance and advancement allow PRs to apply income and capital for the benefit of beneficiaries, especially minors.
+• The powers of maintenance and advancement allow PRs to apply income and capital for the benefit of beneficiaries, with ITPA 2014 enabling advancement up to the whole presumptive share.

-• The statutory powers apply unless the will or trust instrument provides otherwise.
+• The statutory powers apply unless the will or trust instrument provides otherwise; PRs must also comply with AEA 1925 duties and may engage TLATA duties if a trust of land arises.

 Key Terms and Concepts